koerding/testing/test.md

 | Misleading Stats & The Reproducibility Crisis | How data can be manipulated and why many studies can't be replicated. | Interactive tool & challenge: Students adjust graph axes, then design a replication experiment for a brief study. | Combining the misleading "Y-axis" example with the alarming statistic on failed reproduction of experiments. |
 | Empowering Critical Thinking in Neuroscience | Direct relevance of assumptions in the neuroscience field and tools to avoid pitfalls. | Brain Imaging Fallacy & checklist: Students analyze brain scans and use a critical thinking checklist. | The debunking of phrenology and the success story of a rigorous neuroscientist. |

-These tables provide a comprehensive and engaging curriculum tailored for neuroscience PhD students.
-Adjustments can be made based on specific requirements or preferences.

 # Bad model systems